71st Division (Philippines)

-The 71st Infantry Division was a division of the Philippine Army under the United States Army Forces in the Far East (USAFFE).
+The 71st Infantry Division was a reserve division of the Philippine Army that fought under the United States Army Forces in the Far East (USAFFE).
+It was known for its fight with Japanese invading forces in Layac Junction, that was ordered to hold until all retreating Fil-American forces crossed into the Bataan Peninsula.

 Organization

-History
+The division was activated in Negros and transferred to Luzon to augment the North Luzon Force.
 It was active from 1941 to April 9, 1942, whereupon it surrendered when Bataan fell.
 Previously it was active in Southern Luzon.
-Col. (later BGen.)
-Clyde A. Selleck (USA), a 1910 U.S. Military Academy graduate, was the division's commander until January 1942, when BGen.
-Clinton A. Pierce (USA) took command.
+Initially Lieutenant Colonel Donald Van Bonnett was appointed to start organizing its troops.
+Then few days later Col. (later BGen.)
+Clyde A. Selleck (USA), a 1910 U.S. Military Academy graduate, arrived in Negros to assumed command as the division commander.
+The division was inducted to USAFFE on September 1, 1941.
+General Selleck commanded the division until February 1942, when BGen.
+Clinton A. Pierce (USA) took over the command.
 Pierce had previously been in command of the U.S. 26th Cavalry Regt.
 (PS) since before the Japanese opened hostilities.
 Col. Salvador F. Reyes (PA), a 1917 U.S. Military Academy graduate, was the division's chief of staff.

-Combat Narrative

-After the Japanese invasion of the Philippines in December 1941, it formed part of South Luzon Force (activated December 13, 1941) under BGen.
-George M. Parker Jr., HQ Ft.
-McKinley, Manila.
-East and south of Manila were under the control of the South Luzon Force.
-In the beginning, Parker was accompanied by the PA 1st, 41st, 51st, and 71st Infantry Divisions as well as the 2nd Provisional Artillery Group, which consisted of two U.S. 86th Field Artillery Regiment (Philippine Scouts).

-When the Japanese began landing at Lamon Bay on December 24, 1941, South Luzon Force was badly dispersed.